Eggshell Waste Recycling

 Eggshell waste can be turned into many things!
 You can use them as a soil amendment, make them into bio-ceramics for bone grafts, or even use them as a calcium supplement.

-Why is eggshell waste a problem?
+Why is eggshell waste problem?

 Eggshell waste is a problem because it takes up space in landfills, where it can take hundreds of years to decompose.
 Additionally, the disposal of eggshells can lead to environmental pollution and waste management challenges.